sjl/.plan/README.markdown

 a reasonable printer nearby, then Print Here to use it.
 You upload a PDF or whatever through the web UI.
 Good enough, it works.
 One color paper cost
 $3.22 of my (apparent) $24 print budget.
 Welp.

+Spent a bit more time tracking down my white whale font from that 1979 Science issue.
+Identifont came to the rescue and I think I finally have an answer, or at least something very close: "Rotation" by Arthur Ritzel from 1971.
+Unfortunately a 50-year old font still has ghastly licensing options, so I'll probably never be able to *use* it, but at least I have peace of mind, I guess.